-Accelerate the breakdown of bioburden on surgical instruments and devices with enzymatic products
+Accelerate the breakdown of bioburden on surgical instruments with enzymatic products

 Improve patient safety, reduce HAIs and enhance effectiveness of cleaning